Architectural Registration Exam

 – Does North Carolina allow Early Eligibility to the ARE and IPAL?
 Yes, so long as the candidate has enrolled and is active in the NCARB IDP, completed the NAAB degree and submits the proper application and supporting documentation.
 Contact NCARB for exam eligibility information.

 – I can’t make it to my scheduled appointment.
 Can I reschedule my appointment and not lose my test fee?
-You can reschedule an existing appointment up to four business days in advance, although a rescheduling fee may apply.
+Contact NCARB directly for information on rescheduling exams.
 Learn more about rescheduling fees in the ARE 5.0 Guidelines.

 – Am I permitted to review a failing exam?
-The North Carolina Board of Architecture permits review of a failed exam in the presence of a Board Member, Board Legal Counsel and a Board Staff Member.
-The applicant will be responsible for all Board of Architecture costs and fees associated with the review of the exam.
+The North Carolina Board of Architecture & Registered Interior Designers permits review of a failed exam in the presence of a Board Member, Board Legal Counsel and a Board Staff Member.
+The applicant will be responsible for all Board of Architecture & Registered Interior Designers costs and fees associated with the review of the exam.
 This includes Board member per diem, legal counsel fees and other related expenses.
 Please refer to §93B-8 (c) and (d).

 As set forth in the NCARB ARE Guidelines, if you wish to pursue the review process, keep in mind the following information: